SVP64 Branch Conditional behaviour

 Note: Early-exit is MANDATORY (required) behaviour.
 Branches MUST exit at the first sequentially-encountered failure point, for exactly the same reasons for which it is mandatory in programming languages doing early-exit: to avoid damaging side-effects and to provide deterministic behaviour.
 Speculative testing of Condition Register Fields is permitted, as is speculative calculation of CTR, as long as, as usual in any Out-of-Order microarchitecture, that speculative testing is cancelled should an early-exit occur. i.e. the speculation must be "precise": Program Order must be preserved

-Also note that when early-exit occurs in Horizontal-first Mode,
+Also note that when early-exit occurs in Horizontal-first Mode, srcstep,

-Mode srcstep etc. are incremented "as usual" i.e. an early-exit
+etc. are incremented "as usual" i.e. an early-exit has no special impact,

-occurred or not.
-This can leave srcstep etc. in what may be
+regardless of whether the branch occurred or not.
+This can leave srcstep

-reset srcstep, dststep etc. to known-good values
+it is up to the programmer to reset srcstep, dststep etc. to known-good

-(easily achieved with setvl
+values (easily achieved with setvl

 ).